yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics-msword.md

 ### Save a copy of file (Word, Excel, or PowerPoint)

-- Save as command is used to: Store another copy of an existing document with a different name or at different location.
+Save as command is used to: Store another copy of an existing document with a different name or at different location.

-- Save a copy of file
+Save a copy of file

-  - Click the **File tab** and then click **Save as**.
+- Click **File > Save As**.

 >Keyboard shortcut
 F12

-Save a file to another format
+### Save a file to another format (Word, Excel, or PowerPoint)

-Click the Microsoft Office Button  ,     and then click Save as.
+- Click **File > Save As**.
-In the File name box, enter a new name for the file.
+- In the File name box, enter a new name for the file.
-In the Save as type list, click the file format that you want to save the file in.
+- In the Save as type list, click the file format that you want to save the file in.
-Click Save.
+- Click **Save.**

-Word, Excel, or PowerPoint
-yasirbhutta@gmail.com
-21

-Save AutoRecover information automatically
+### Save AutoRecover information automatically Word, Excel, or PowerPoint

-Click the Microsoft Office Button  ,     and then click Program Name Options (Word Options).
+- Click **File** and then click Program Name Options **(Word Options)**.
-Click Save.
+- Click Save.
-Select the Save AutoRecover information every check box.
+- Select the Save AutoRecover information every check box.
-In the minutes box, type or select a number to determine how often you want to save files.
+- In the minutes box, type or select a number to determine how often you want to save files.

-Word, Excel, or PowerPoint
-yasirbhutta@gmail.com
-22

 Word Options
-yasirbhutta@gmail.com
-23

 Word Options Dialog Box
-yasirbhutta@gmail.com
-24

-Open a file
+### Open a file (Word, Excel, or PowerPoint)

 Open command is used to open an existing document to make changes, prints or add more information to it.
-Word, Excel, or PowerPoint
-yasirbhutta@gmail.com
-25

-Open a  file cont.
-Click the File tab and then click Open.
+- Click **File > Open**.

-Keyboard shortcut
+>Keyboard shortcut

-Word, Excel, or PowerPoint
-CTRL+O
-26
-yasirbhutta@gmail.com

-Open a file cont.
+**CTRL+O**

-In the Look in list, click the folder, drive that contains the file that you want to open.
+- In the Look in list, click the folder, drive that contains the file that you want to open.
-In the folder list, locate and open the folder that contains the file.
+- In the folder list, locate and open the folder that contains the file.
-Click the file, and then click Open
+- Click the file, and then click Open

-yasirbhutta@gmail.com
-27

-Open a  file as a copy
+### Open a  file as a copy

-Click the File tab and then click Open.
+- Click **File > Open**.
 In the Look in list, click the folder, drive, that contains the file that you want to open.
 In the folder list, locate and open the folder that contains the file.
 Select the file that you want to open a copy of by clicking the arrow next to the Open button, and then clicking Open as Copy.